Limit theory for point processes in manifolds: Stochastic functionals on manifolds

-Bickel and Yan (Theorems 1 and 3 of Section 4 of \cite{BY}) establish a central limit theorem for $\hat{m}_k(\Y_n)$ for $\M = \R^d$.
-The methods of Bickel and Breiman \cite{BB} or \cite{BY2, PY1, PeEJP} could be used to establish the asymptotic normality of $\hat{m}_k(\Y_n)$ if the $Y_i$ had a density with respect to Lebesgue measure on $\R^d$.
+Bickel and Yan (Theorems 1 and 3 of Section 4 of \cite{BY}) establish a central limit theorem for $\hat{m}_k(\Y_n)$ for $\M= \R^d$.
+The methods of Bickel and Breiman \cite{BB} or \cite{BY2,PY1,PeEJP} could be used to establish the asymptotic normality of $\hat{m}_k(\Y_n)$ if the $Y_i$ had a density with respect to Lebesgue measure on $\R^d$.
 These methods do not appear applicable in the present situation.
-Under strong assumptions on $\M$, Yukich \cite{YuBlau} outlines an approach giving a rate of normal approximation for $\hat{m}_k(\P_\la)$, but does not provide consistency results or variance asymptotics for either $\hat{m}_k(\P_\la)$ or $\hat{m}_k(\Y_n)$.
+Under strong assumptions on~$\M$, Yukich~\cite{YuBlau} outlines an approach giving a rate of normal approximation for $\hat{m}_k(\P_\la)$, but does not provide consistency results or variance asymptotics for either $\hat{m}_k(\P_\la)$ or $\hat{m}_k(\Y_n)$.

-(iv) ({\em Limits are dimension dependent only}) The mean and variance asymptotics (\ref{dimestLLN}) and (\ref{devarlimit}) are invariant with respect to $\tk$ and depend only on $\text{dim} (\M)$, and (in the case of variance) the parameter $k$.
-These results appear to be new even for $\M = \R^d$.
+\item[(iv)] (\emph{Limits are dimension dependent only}.)
+The mean and variance asymptotics (\ref{dimestLLN}) and (\ref{devarlimit}) are invariant with respect to $\tk$ and depend only on $\operatorname{dim} (\M)$, and (in the case of variance) the parameter $k$.
+These results appear to be new even for $\M= \R^d$.

-(v) ({\em Variance asymptotics}) For Poisson samples, a simlar result to Theorem \ref{dimLLN} holds (see Theorem \ref{PoCLT} below) but with the limiting variance $\sigma^2(\zeta_k)$ modified to simply $m^2/(k-3)$.
-Thus at least for Poisson samples, the limiting variance of the dimension estimator $\zeta_k$ decreases with increasing $k$.
+\item[(v)] (\emph{Variance asymptotics}.)
+For Poisson samples, a similar result to Theorem~\ref{dimLLN} holds (see Theorem \ref{PoCLT} below) but with the limiting variance $\sigma^2(\zeta_k)$ modified to simply $m^2/(k-3)$.
+Thus at least for Poisson samples, the limiting variance of the dimension estimator $\zeta_k$ decreases with increasing $k$. \end{longlist} \end{remarks*}